Gun safety group, U.S. Senate architects of 2022 law call for stricter measures

 “There is a constant in America, and one that I’m very embarrassed to say we have allowed to transpire and to exist for too long a period of time, and that is gun violence,” Durbin, an Illinois Democrat, said.

-“It is unlikely that I’ll ever be able to do my job again as a result of my injuries,” Jaffe, a pediatric physiatrist, who was shot in the hand and sustained nerve damage, said.
+“It is unlikely that I’ll ever be able to do my job again as a result of my injuries,” said Jaffe, a pediatric physiatrist, who was shot in the hand and sustained nerve damage.

 But in a divided Congress, with Democrats controlling the Senate and Republicans holding a majority in the House, any gun safety legislation is unlikely to pass.